olegdayo/distributed-computing/HW01-PySpark/README.md

 To launch all 3 containers we need to run `docker-compose up --build -d`

-After it you can see output:
+After it finished working you can see output:

 ```
 [+] Running 4/4